 One of the biggest moves here came in 2013, when Scientific Games acquired WMS Industries, hence forming the historical links outlined above.
 Further takeovers in subsequent years mean that many familiar brands in the online gaming world are in fact wholly owned by Scientific Games.
 In addition to WMS Industries, these include big names like Bally Technologies and Barcrest.
 The current family of names which operate under the Scientific Games umbrella was completed late in 2017 when the NYX Gaming Group was acquired.
 This deal cost the parent company a cool $630 million.

-So it is clear that in terms of company size, Scientific Games is a giant of the gambling industry, both in land based casino gaming and online.
-In terms of turnover, numbers of employees and sheer scale, comparing Scientific Games to NetEnt is like comparing a blue whale with a goldfish.
+So it is clear that in terms of company size, Scientific Games is a giant in the gambling industry, both in land-based casino gaming and online.
+In terms of turnover, number of employees and sheer scale, comparing Scientific Games to NetEnt is like comparing a blue whale with a goldfish.

 However, when it comes to the niche industry of designing excellent online games like slots and table games, NetEnt is the unrivalled industry leader.
 Sometimes, it pays to be a big fish in a small pool, as NetEnt can ably demonstrate!

 No sites found for Australia.
 Please use the country selection menu at the top of this page to view offers in a different country.
 Alternatively you can take a look at one of our top 5 casinos below.

 |Terms & Conditions: Welcome offer 400% up to $800 on 1st deposit.
 New players only.
 Minimum deposit $25.
 This Bonus is subject to a wagering requirement of 45x before cashout and can only be wagered on Slots.
 Full terms apply.